 I love that I can customize the color, look and feel to fit my brand.
 You can also see a fuller version of it on my podcast page.

 Tracking Code Manager: If you’re going to run Facebook ads, you sure better be installing pixels on your website.
-This is required for conversion optimization as well as creating Website Custom Audiences.
+This is required for conversion How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action. as well as creating Website Custom Audiences.
 The Tracking Code Manager makes this process easy!

 E-Commerce and Analytics